vkdatasci/GettingCleaningDataCourseProject/README.md

 The project scope is the data analysis for the [Human Activity Recognition Using Smartphones dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+## Prerequisites

+To run the script, library `plyr` must be installed.

 ## Repository content

 1. `run_analsis.R` - R script for data download and analysis